catatsuy/lls/README.md

 ### Q: I can't run lls

-If the size of the directory is larger than 2GB, you may get the following error.
+If the size of the directory (`ls -dl`) is larger than 2GB, you may get the following error.

 ```
 $ lls